If you’re not an ISBA author, you’re missing a great opportunity.

 - Become a part of case law

-For the first time ever, the Illinois Supreme Court cited to an ISBA newsletter in its decision.
+For the first time ever, the Illinois Supreme Court cited to an ISBA newsletter in one of its decisions.
 Attorney Matthew Kirsh’s article, “When is a Declaratory Judgment Not a Declaratory Judgment” in the January 2007 issue of Family Law, now bears the official citation of 50 Illinois State Bar Association Family Law Newsletter 4-6 (January 2007).

 - Use what you already know